keithalewis/math/uf.md

 amount traded, $a'$, or the counterparties $e$, or $e'$.
-Anyone who has traded knows there are different prices depending on whether you are buying ($a' > 0$) or selling ($a' < 0$) &ndash; the ask and the bid price, respectively.
+Anyone who has traded knows there are different prices depending on whether you are buying ($a' > 0$) or selling ($a' < 0$) &ndash; the ask and the bid price respectively.
 Anyone who has traded large amounts also knows the bid/ask spread widens as the amount gets larger.
 The price can also depend on the counterparties in the trade, as anyone with poor credit will find when attempting to take out a loan.